rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 1. Create an empty subdirectory named "mnist" in the project directory.

-1. Create a subdirectory named "public" in the project directory and add an HTML file named **index.html** containing the following statements to the "public" directory;
+1. Create a subdirectory named "public" in the project directory and add an HTML file named **index.html** containing the following statements:

 	```html
 	<html>